Sagya7/ADA_LAB_ASSIGNMENT_1/README.md

 Algoritm: Prims and kruskal's algorithm.
 IDE used to build is : Visual studio 2019.
-Please read the input instructions with exe to run the code.
+Please read the input instructions with exe to run the code. unzi the zip file and the visual studio solution is present.